New Jersey Trampoline Accident and Injury Lawyers

 Trampolines can leave you or your children seriously injured or even crippled

-The experienced premises liability attorneys at Aiello, Harris, Abate recognize that trampolines are serious gymnastic equipment.
+The experienced premises liability attorneys at Aiello, Harris, Abate, Law Group PC recognize that trampolines are serious gymnastic equipment.
 Very simply they are not toys.
 The general public, for the most part, does not realize this.
 This is evidenced by the thousands of consumer trampolines purchased every year and which are seen in backyards.
 In addition, trampoline parks have cropped up all over the country utilizing trampolines in a variety of ways outside of the scope that they were originally intended to be used which is as a gymnastic pieces of equipment utilized by trained gymnasts.

 Various standards have been written and created that govern or provide guidance on both the construction, design and use of trampolines in both a consumer or backyard setting and a commercial setting such as seen in trampoline parks.